Termination

 $ exit

 This option is only effective in interactive shells and only when the input is a terminal.
-As an escape, entering 50 eof sequences in a row will still cause the shell to exit, regardless of the ignoreeof option.
+As a safeguard against an input that repeatedly delivers EOF, entering 50 eof sequences in a row will still cause the shell to exit.

 Exiting subshells